codemagic-ci-cd/codemagic-docs/content/knowledge-others/install-unity-version.md

  - /knowledge-base/install-unity-version
 ---

-Some build machines have Unity pre-installed.
-Consult build machine specification ([macOS](../specs/versions-macos) and [Windows](../specs/versions-windows)) to find out the version of the pre-installed Unity if any.

 ## Use Codemagic's supported versions

-If you need to install or change Unity version, you would need to specify the preferred version in your `codemagic.yaml` file like this:
+If you need to install Unity, you would need to specify the preferred version in your `codemagic.yaml` file like this:
 {{< highlight yaml "style=paraiso-dark">}}
 workflows:
   unity-workflow: